FelixChan96/Image-Processing/README.md

 # Image Processing Sample Work
-A new repository for a previous task on image recognition
-:computer: :computer:

 Please read the description below before checking out the report PDFs as well as the Python scripts.